 Award Year - July 1 of one year through June 30 of the following year.
 The same as a fiscal year.

-Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a federal direct student loan, federal direct parent PLUS loan, or a private education loan.
+Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a Federal Direct Student Loan, Federal Direct Parent PLUS Loan, or a Private (Alternative) Loan.
 Certification is performed by the Student Loan Coordinator in the Office of Financial Aid.

 College Work Option - A need-based, campus work-study program.
 This program, unlike Federal Work-Study, is funded by the College.
 Visit Student Employment.

-Cost of Education (COE) - Also known as Cost of Attendance, this is the total cost of educating an F&M student for an entire academic year.
+Cost of Attendance (COA) - Also known as Cost of Education, this is the total cost of educating an F&M student for an entire academic year.
 The COA includes actual Direct Costs and estimated Indirect Costs.
 The COA includes Direct Costs of tuition, room, meal plan, and student fees as well as Indirect Costs of transportation, books, supplies, loan fees, and miscellaneous expenses.
 The COA is used as a best benchmark of expense for use in determining true financial need.

 Dependents - Spouse, children, and other household members for whom the parent or independent aid applicant provides more than half support.

 Disbursement - When funds from a lender are released to the College's Student Accounts Office to pay down a student's college bill; as in "The F&M Student Accounts Office received your Federal Direct Loan disbursement today from 'Fill-In-Blank Lender Agency,' thereby paying down your overall College bill."

-Eligibility - The amount of financial need for which you qualify, as determined by the aid need-based aid formula.
+Eligibility - The amount of financial need for which you qualify, as determined by the need-based aid formula.